AvroraPolnareff/warframe-color-picker/README.md

   * Manually upload your entire scheme from a screenshot;
   * Insert the code generated with Export button
 * Export
-  * Export a unique code that contains all your colors from both Default and Manual sections.
+  * Copying the URL will contain all colors from both Default and Manual palettes.
 Sharing is caring!

 ### **SUGGESTIONS**: